 - A detailed list of the funds that you’re transferring.
 Complete each field with accurate data, which increases the likelihood of locating each claimant’s property.
 We accept reports in these electronic formats:

 NYCD - our free electronic reporting system.

 National Association of Unclaimed Property Administrators (NAUPA) Standard Electronic File Format

 You may submit paper reports if you’re reporting 25 or fewer items.
 Use Form AC2686 to submit paper reports.

-- Payment by check (payable to Comptroller, State of New York), Automated Clearing House Transfers (ACH), or transfer securities as described on the Securities Delivery Instructions.
+- Payment by check (payable to Comptroller, State of New York), Electronic Funds Transfer, or transfer securities as described on the Securities Delivery Instructions.

 - A summary of the report details and remittance filed on Verification and Checklist Form AC2709.

 Compare the 3 parts of the report before submitting them, to make sure they balance.

 Submit your report and payment

 The Calendar of Events outlines when reports and property types are due.
 You may have to file multiple times during the year depending on the type of property you are reporting.
 Remit funds using electronic funds transfer, check, or the Security Delivery Instructions.